Early Life and Education of George Clooney: A Complete Timeline

 On June 6, 2017, Amal Clooney gave birth to twins, a daughter named Ella and a son named Alexander.

-In June 2017, Casamigos Tequila, co-founded by George Clooney, was sold to Diageo for $700 million, with a possible additional $300 million based on performance.
+In June 2017, Casamigos Tequila, co-founded by George Clooney, was sold to Diageo for $700 million, with a possible additional $300 million depending on future performance.

-On July 10, 2018, George Clooney was hit by a car while riding a motorcycle to a film set in Sardinia and was hospitalized with minor injuries.
+On July 10, 2018, George Clooney was hit by a car while riding a motorcycle to a film set in Sardinia.
+He was hospitalized with minor injuries.

 2018: Pledge to March for Our Lives

-In 2018, following the Stoneman Douglas High School shooting, the Clooneys pledged $500,000 to the March for Our Lives and announced their intention to attend the event.
+In 2018, following the Stoneman Douglas High School shooting, the Clooneys pledged $500,000 to the March for Our Lives and said they would be in attendance to support the cause.

-On March 28, 2019, George Clooney wrote an open letter calling for a boycott of the Sultan of Brunei's hotels in response to a new law, set to take effect on April 3, 2019, that punishes homosexual sex and adultery with death by stoning.
+On March 28, 2019, George Clooney wrote an open letter calling for the boycott of the Sultan of Brunei's hotels over a new law set to come into force on April 3, 2019, that punishes homosexual sex and adultery with death by stoning.

-On April 3, 2019, the law in Brunei punishing homosexual sex and adultery with death by stoning came into force, prompting an open letter from George Clooney calling for a boycott of the Sultan of Brunei's hotels.
+The new law in Brunei that punishes homosexual sex and adultery with death by stoning came into force on April 3, 2019.
+George Clooney called for boycott of the Sultan of Brunei's hotels.

-In July 2020, George Clooney endorsed Joe Biden for the 2020 presidential election and hosted a virtual fundraiser with Barack Obama.
+In July 2020, George Clooney hosted a virtual fundraiser for Joe Biden with Barack Obama.

 August 7, 2020: Donation to Lebanese Charities

-On August 7, 2020, George and Amal Clooney donated $100,000 to three Lebanese charities after the Beirut explosion.
+On August 7, 2020, George and Amal Clooney donated $100,000 to three Lebanese charities: the Lebanese Red Cross, Impact Lebanon, and Baytna Baytak, after Beirut was devastated by an explosion that killed at least 145 people and injured over 5,000.

-In 2020, George Clooney revealed on talk shows with Jimmy Kimmel and Graham Norton that the twins can speak Italian fluently, even though neither he nor Amal Alamuddin speak the language.
+In 2020, George Clooney revealed on talk shows with Jimmy Kimmel and Graham Norton that his twins could speak Italian fluently, even though neither he nor Amal Alamuddin spoke the language.

 May 2021: Plans to Buy Vineyard in France

-In May 2021, The Economic Times reported that George Clooney plans to buy a vineyard near the village of Brignoles in France, which includes an 18th-century manor with its own swimming pool and a tennis court.
+In May 2021, it was reported that George Clooney plans to buy a vineyard near the village of Brignoles in France, which includes an 18th-century manor with its own swimming pool and a tennis court.

-In November 2021, George Clooney wrote an op-ed to the British tabloid The Daily Mail, petitioning them to stop publishing photos of his children, citing security concerns related to his wife's work as an international lawyer.
+In November 2021, George Clooney wrote an op-ed to British tabloid The Daily Mail, petitioning them to stop publishing photos of his children, highlighting that his wife is an international lawyer who works "confronting and putting on trial terrorist groups" and that the tabloid was endangering their lives.